 The Court of Chancery hosted a seminar for practitioners on December 7, 2012 in Wilmington, in order to explain its recently promulgated Practice Guidelines as well as recent amendments to the rules governing confidentiality and electronic discovery.
 The materials discussed and distributed are “must reading” for both lawyers practicing in the Court and those out-of-state counsel (and their clients) who want to be familiar with the very detailed requirements of the very specific, high standards that the Court expects counsel and parties appearing before it to uphold.
 The Court also provides sample forms that will be provided below as links in this post, for such things as outlines for collecting electronic documents (ESI) and sample scheduling orders.

 The Practice Guidelines published by the Court of Chancery are entitled: “Guidelines to Help Lawyers Practicing in the Court of Chancery“.
 They are a quite formidable 28 pages (after a 3-page index.)
-Kevin Brady, a member of the Court’s Rules Committee, provided a helpful overview of the 28-page Guidelines on these pages here.
+Kevin Brady, a member of the Court’s Rules Committee, provided a helpful overview of the discovery aspects of the Guidelines on these pages here.

 The Guidelines address matters from the mundane to the sublime.
 For example, the proper attire in the Court is addressed, as is the use of conference rooms in the Courthouse to have lunch delivered during a trial.
 Detailed guidance is given for the special nuances applicable to discovery for expedited cases such as for a preliminary injunction, as well as the confounding but critical aspects of correctly preparing a privilege log.
 Among the tips provided by the Court are to limit cross-motion briefing to four sets of briefs, and not to file a “retaliatory” motion to compel on the same issue so as to get the last brief filed.